IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 - If you are not physically located near to a Public Operator instance, you might choose to host a Private Operator solution for latency reasons.

+If you have significant security or latency concerns and also have extensive engineering resources to both build and maintain your UID2 implementation, you might consider the Private Operator solution.

+## Summary

 For most participants, Public Operator is the best solution.

-However, if you have significant security or latency concerns and also have significant engineering resources, you might consider the Private Operator solution.
+The down side of the Private Operator option is that it requires significant ongoing engineering effort to build and maintain.
+Because a Private Operator instance is managed by the participant, there are continual updates and changes that are required and must be completed within a specified time frame.

+A Public Operator integration is a much easier option than creating your own instance.
+There is no cost to the participant, and virtually no engineering work is needed other than initial setup and configuration.

+For these reasons, we recommend choosing a Public Operator.